 It’s colourful.
 It’s tangy.
 It’s delicious.
 It’s earth warrior food at its finest.
-So easy to make, cleansing to the liver and blood, and teeming with billions of vital live biotics and a multitude of vitamins and minerals, this beet ginger superkraut with native herbs makes a quick everyday condiment with most any meal to support vibrant health and our collective evolution, because it truly feels good to thrive.
+So easy to make, cleansing to the liver and blood, and teeming with billions of vital live biotics and a multitude of vitamins and minerals, this beet ginger superkraut with native herbs makes a quick everyday condiment with most any meal to support vibrant health.

 For thousands of years, traditional cultures around the globe have long used small amounts of lacto-fermented foods and beverages with their meals and relied on the helpful enzymes and probiotics to aid digestion and gut health.
 Basically, in today’s over sanitized world (especially in cities and urban areas), magical, fresh fermented foods like sauerkraut are VITAL and should be consumed on a daily basis for optimal health.
 Sauerkraut has a history of saving lives by providing nutrients during harsh winters and long journeys, and it’s an ideal homemade food for long term storage because it actually increases in nutrient value as it ages due to the fermentation.
 Even Hippocrates himself wrote about the benefits of sauerkraut!